Getting started with Device Usage policies

 Note that if a device shuts down unexpectedly, the most recent activity is saved.

 Activate the Device Usage policy if you want to view a report of the devices that were in use during a given time period.
+For example, a school district may want to see how many of the Mac devices issued to a particular school were used in the past six months.
+They can also compare device usage across multiple schools in their district.

 By default, device usage information is encrypted and uploaded to the database once a day (00:00) using a secure connection.